COLLECTION & RESOURCES

 The Congregational Church began to build and move to 11th and Pine Street, at the site of what is now the Carnegie Library, next door to the Museum of Boulder.
 The hillside spot was chosen so that the bell tower (the County’s first) would be visible to residents for miles around.

 Chief Niwot and an estimated 70–500 Native Americans, about two-thirds of whom were women and children, died at the hands of Colorado troops, including officers and men from Boulder, at the Sand Creek Massacre.
+Colonel John Chivington gained infamy for leading a 700-man force of the Colorado Territory militia at the massacre in November 1864.

 Colorado became the 38th state on August 1.
 Known as the Centennial State, it was incorporated 100 years after the signing of the Declaration of Independence.